 - The mechanically operated contact breaker has inertial effects.
 Hence at higher speeds, the make or break of contact may not be timed.

 - At higher speeds, the dwell time for building up the current in the coil to its maximum value is low.
 Thus the spark strength may be reduced.

-To overcome the above drawbacks, in the modern automobiles, electronic ignition systems are used.
-This electronic ignition system has its best performance at all varying conditions and speed, unlike electro-mechanical systems.
+To overcome the above drawbacks, in modern automobiles, electronic ignition systems are used.
+This electronic ignition system performs best at all varying conditions and speeds, unlike electro-mechanical systems.

-So now, we hope that we have clear all your doubts about the Working of the Ignition System.
-If you have still any doubts about the “Types of Ignition System” you can contact us or ask in the comments.
+So now, we hope that we have cleared all your doubts about the Working of the Ignition System.
+If you still have doubts about the “Types of Ignition System” you can contact us or ask in the comments.

 Subscribe to our newsletter to get notified when we upload new posts.